 November in the city offers a lot more reasons to be thankful than just Thanksgiving turkeys and pumpkin pies.
 Things might be cooling down, but the endless list of amazing fall concerts makes the braving the autumnal cold well worth it.
 Here's our list of our favorite music highlights for the month—from dancing away residual "superstitious" Halloween vibes with Stevie Wonder to partying with up-n-coming synth star Shamir.

-RECOMMENDED: See our guide to concerts in NYC
+RECOMMENDED: Full guide to the best concerts in NYC

 Concerts in NYC in November